Do you know about the endemic Indonesian primate orangutan, which is a rare animal, this orangutan is on the verge of extinction.

 3. Kutai National Park

-Another national park where orangutans live in Kalimantan is in Kutai, East Kalimantan.
-This area does not yet have a conservation area like the Tanjung Puting National Park.
+Another National Park where orangutans live in Kalimantan is in Kutai, East Kalimantan.
+This area does not yet have a conservation area like Tanjung Puting National Park.

 Therefore, orangutans are still allowed to live freely in the wild.
-You can visit Prevab Forest if you want to see orangutans in this national park area.
+You can visit the Prevab Forest if you want to see orangutans in this National Park area.

 4. Gunung Leuser National Park

-Gunung Leuser National Park is located on the island of Sumatra, precisely in the province of Aceh.
-In this area there is one of the endemic primate orangutan conservation, namely Bukit Lawang which is located in Bohorok District, Langkat Regency, North Sumatra.
-Visitors can see orangutans using the jungle trekking method.
+Gunung Leuser National Park is on Sumatra Island, precisely in Aceh Province.
+In this area there is one of the endemic primate orangutan conservation areas, namely Bukit Lawang, which is in Bohorok District, Langkat Regency, North Sumatra.
+Visitors can see orangutans using the Jungle Trekking method.

-tag: orang utan, primate, endemic animal, ape, mammals, Betung Kerihun National Park, Tanjung Puting National Park, Kutai National Park, Gunung Leuser National Park, orang utan captivity, orang utan conservation, orang utan unique facts, getting to know orang utans, people's lives utan
+tag: orangutans, primates, endemic animals, apes, mammals, Betung Kerihun National Park, Tanjung Puting National Park, Kutai National Park, Gunung Leuser National Park, orangutan breeding, orangutan conservation, unique facts about orangutans, getting to know orangutans, people's lives utan

-If you liked this article, then please subscribe to us YouTube Channel for support us in presenting tourist video forward.
-You can also find us on Instagram or direct to Whats-app me to consult your travel plans.
+If you liked this article, then please subscribe to us YouTube Channel to support us in presenting tourist videos.
+You can also find us on Instagram or direct to WhatsApp me to consult your travel plans.